FeSwap/FeSwapDocs/src/pages/NFT.md

 ## <span className="title"> Buy/Sell FeSwap NFT </span>

 All FeSwap token pair NFT owners could put up their NFT for sale with any desired price.
-Anyone can buy the NFT with current selling price.
+Anyone can buy the NFT with the selling price at that time.
 Selling/buying FeSwap NFT is completely free of cost within FeSwap application.
-Anyhow FeSwap urge all NFT owners hodling their FeSwap NFT forever.
+Anyhow FeSwap urge all NFT owners holding their FeSwap NFT forever.

 <LinkButton url="https://app.feswap.io/#/NFT" link="Jump to Buy FeSwap NFT  ↗" />